shovelyjoe/TDD-Katas/10-pin-bowling/README.md

 ## The requirements

-* Write class "BowlingGame" that has two methods
+* Write object "BowlingGame" that has two functions
 	- *roll(pins)*
 		- called each time the player rolls a ball.
 The argument is the number of pins knocked down.
 	- *score()*